Fly Fishing Rod Buyers Guide

 Before choosing a steelhead fly rod, consider the following:

-A 10 foot rod is generally the preference for river fishing, however a shorter 9 foot rod can double as a great bass rod.
+A 10 foot rod is generally the preference for river fishing, however a shorter 9 foot rod can double as a great bass or saltwater rod.

 Takeaway